phantom0004/morpheus_IOC_scanner/README.md

 	```python
 	python3 morpheus_scanner.py
 	```

+*Periodically run '''database_updater.py''' to fetch the latest YARA rules.
+If any updates have been made to the repository, the script will automatically download the newest rules.*

 ** Note: The VirusTotal integration is fully functional, while other features are still under development. **

 ## Features